Mariner LLC Sells 2,702 Shares of ResMed Inc. (NYSE:RMD)

-Mariner LLC cut its holdings in ResMed Inc. (NYSE:RMD – Free Report) by 27.2% during the third quarter, according to its most recent Form 13F filing with the SEC.
+Mariner LLC trimmed its position in ResMed Inc. (NYSE:RMD – Free Report) by 27.2% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 7,236 shares of the medical equipment provider’s stock after selling 2,702 shares during the period.
-Mariner LLC’s holdings in ResMed were worth $1,070,000 as of its most recent filing with the SEC.
+Mariner LLC’s holdings in ResMed were worth $1,070,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-State Street Corp grew its stake in shares of ResMed by 1.6% in the 2nd quarter.
-State Street Corp now owns 6,388,113 shares of the medical equipment provider’s stock valued at $1,395,803,000 after purchasing an additional 99,617 shares during the period.
-Geode Capital Management LLC increased its position in shares of ResMed by 3.0% in the 2nd quarter.
-Geode Capital Management LLC now owns 3,328,725 shares of the medical equipment provider’s stock valued at $725,598,000 after buying an additional 96,840 shares in the last quarter.
-Norges Bank bought a new stake in shares of ResMed in the 4th quarter valued at $244,477,000.
-Morgan Stanley increased its position in shares of ResMed by 10.3% in the 4th quarter.
-Morgan Stanley now owns 1,015,261 shares of the medical equipment provider’s stock valued at $211,307,000 after buying an additional 95,143 shares in the last quarter.
-Finally, abrdn plc increased its holdings in ResMed by 79.2% during the 3rd quarter. abrdn plc now owns 901,485 shares of the medical equipment provider’s stock worth $133,303,000 after purchasing an additional 398,302 shares in the last quarter.
-63.79% of the stock is currently owned by institutional investors.
+Several other large investors have also recently bought and sold shares of the company.
+Ossiam boosted its holdings in ResMed by 2.4% in the 1st quarter.
+Ossiam now owns 1,919 shares of the medical equipment provider’s stock valued at $420,000 after purchasing an additional 45 shares during the period.
+Ascent Group LLC raised its position in shares of ResMed by 2.3% during the 3rd quarter.
+Ascent Group LLC now owns 1,995 shares of the medical equipment provider’s stock valued at $446,000 after buying an additional 45 shares in the last quarter.
+SeaCrest Wealth Management LLC raised its position in shares of ResMed by 3.6% during the 4th quarter.
+SeaCrest Wealth Management LLC now owns 1,400 shares of the medical equipment provider’s stock valued at $291,000 after buying an additional 48 shares in the last quarter.
+Capital Impact Advisors LLC raised its position in shares of ResMed by 3.0% during the 4th quarter.
+Capital Impact Advisors LLC now owns 1,916 shares of the medical equipment provider’s stock valued at $399,000 after buying an additional 56 shares in the last quarter.
+Finally, Dearborn Partners LLC raised its position in ResMed by 3.8% in the 3rd quarter.
+Dearborn Partners LLC now owns 1,577 shares of the medical equipment provider’s stock worth $344,000 after purchasing an additional 57 shares during the period.
+63.79% of the stock is owned by institutional investors.

 ResMed Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 14th.
-Investors of record on Thursday, February 8th will be issued a $0.48 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, March 14th.
+Stockholders of record on Thursday, February 8th will be given a dividend of $0.48 per share.
 The ex-dividend date of this dividend is Wednesday, February 7th.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 1.06%.
-ResMed’s dividend payout ratio is presently 31.74%.
+This represents a $1.92 annualized dividend and a dividend yield of 1.06%.
+ResMed’s payout ratio is 31.74%.

 ResMed Inc develops, manufactures, distributes, and markets medical devices and cloud-based software applications for the healthcare markets.
 It operates in two segments, Sleep and Respiratory Care, and Software as a Service.
 It offers various products and solutions for a range of respiratory disorders, including technologies to be applied in medical and consumer products, ventilation devices, diagnostic products, mask systems for use in the hospital and home, headgear and other accessories, dental devices, and cloud-based software informatics solutions to manage patient outcomes, as well as provides customer and business processes.